Dept of Earth & Environmental Sciences

 Phone: (519) 888-4567

-Philippe Van Cappellen leads an interdisciplinary research team focussing on the processes, both natural and human-driven, that control water quality along the hydrological cycle.
+Philippe Van Cappellen leads an interdisciplinary research team focusing on the processes, both natural and human-driven, that control water quality along the hydrological cycle.

-Professor Van Cappellen was named a Canada Excellence Research Chair in 2011 and leads the research program in Ecohydrology.
+Professor Van Cappellen is a Canada Excellence Research Chair Laureate and leads the research program in Ecohydrology.